 Santa Barbara Airport reopens after fiery crash-landing

 SANTA BARBARA, Calif.
-(AP) — The Santa Barbara Airport has reopened after a 19-hour shutdown following the crash-landing of a large transport plane.
+(AP) — The Santa Barbara Airport has reopened following a 19-hour shutdown following the crash-landing of a large transport plane.

 The airport’s main runway was put back in service at 4:45 p.m.
 Monday even as efforts to remove the aircraft continue and non-commercial runways remain closed.